bayfrontmedia/bones-service-webapp/docs/setup.md

 The web app `version` is added to the information returned by the `php bones about:bones` [console command](https://github.com/bayfrontmedia/bones/blob/master/docs/usage/console.md).

+The entire `webapp` configuration array is available within the Veil data array with key of `webapp`.

 ## Add to container

 With the configuration completed, the `WebAppService` class needs to be added to the Bones [service container](https://github.com/bayfrontmedia/bones/blob/master/docs/usage/container.md).